TIP: For a video of onboarding process, see Sage 200 Professional - Onboarding with Microsoft 365.

 Now you have activated your Microsoft 365 license and registered it with Sage, you will now need to install the Microsoft Azure Active Directory Proxy Connector on your Sage 200 server.

-This connects your Sage 200 server to the Azure Active Directory where authentication is done to allow you to "tunnel" in and out of your network securely.
+This sets up a connection to your Sage 200 server using Microsoft Entra ID (Azure Active Directory) authentication, to allow you to "tunnel" in and out of your network securely.

 The Microsoft Azure Active Directory Proxy Connector requires Microsoft Windows 8.1, Windows Server 2012 R2, or later versions of Windows.